 For these reasons, many companies are increasingly relying on video training because it is asynchronous, consistent, and can help keep employees engaged.
 With more people watching videos on a regular basis, training in this medium fits right in with how most of us are accustomed to consuming new information.

 The audience for your training is the first aspect you want to consider when creating a training video.
-Understanding the audience will inform most of the other decisions you make in this process and will drive the emotional engagement for the project.
+Understanding the audience will inform most of the other decisions you make in this process and will drive the best engagement for the project.

 In addition, the age range, social dynamics, and vernacular of your audience are all important things to consider.
 However, no factor is more important than emotion – digging into what really drives your team to do their best work.

-One of the key advantages to video learning it enhances your ability to emotionally engage the audience.
+One of the key advantages of video learning is that it enhances your ability to emotionally engage the audience.
 We remember and adopt things more often when they have an emotional impact.

 Creating emotional engagement gives the audience a reason to pay attention.
-Consider a common training case – needing to train employees on how to operate specialized machinery.
+Consider a common training case – needing to train on how to operate specialized machinery.
 While a technical document can provide instructions on safe operation for the machine, it does very little to make the audience care about those procedures.

 In a digital environment, attention spans are often very short.
 Think about what key information actually needs to get across and make sure to stay focused.
 Your audience will thank you for not wasting their time.

 Try to keep your videos between 2-6 minutes long.
 You may also include short assessments and other activities to break up the content.
 Not only will this help to break up the consumption, but it also offers the opportunity to confirm that trainees are paying attention.

 While having a presenter for the content is advantageous, be sure to make the video mostly about the content itself.
 Avoid drawing unnecessary attention to the presenter’s appearance or the background.

 While you might be tempted to grab the nearest camera and start filming a training video right away, it pays to take extra steps to make sure you are prepared for the shoot.
-Using good equipment and preparing your essential material beforehand will help you to achieve the high-quality video you’re after.
+Using good equipment and preparing your essential material beforehand will help you achieve the high-quality video you’re after.

-Cameras and Microphones
+Cameras and microphones

 Make sure you have the proper lens for the content you are shooting.
 If you have multiple lenses available, test various options, seeing which works best with your subject & lighting to produce results that look great.

-Also, make sure you have your camera mounted to some sort of tripod or other support, to ensure a stable shot.
-Shaky, handheld footage is distracting, and won’t seem professional.
+Also, make sure you have your camera mounted to some sort of tripod or other support to ensure a stable shot.
+Shaky, handheld footage is distracting and won’t seem professional.

 Furthermore, make sure you test your setup before it’s time to actually shoot.
-Whether it’s having your audio not encoded properly, or having your frame rate sync with the lighting or a screen and produce black bars – you want to catch and resolve any issues before it’s go-time.
+Whether it’s having your audio not appropriately encoded or having your frame rate sync with the lighting or a screen and produce black bars – you want to catch and resolve any issues before it’s go-time.

 While you may only need a simple lapel microphone for presentations, omni-directional microphones and boom microphones will likely create a better soundscape, especially if there are multiple speakers.